Sgalstyan06/learn-git/README.md

 git reset <commit index> <file> /reset only correspond file to the commit index, but not navigate to the indicate commit /we can do the same use command  : git checkout <commit index> <file>
+git reset --hard @{3} // we reset changes and navigate to the commit which is indicates with number

     //diff
 git diff /check different between work directory and index